vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     @../imstats.sql
     </copy>
     ````
-    We observe that when the index is available on the filter column of the query, the optimizer can choose INDEX RANGE SCAN over INMEMORY FULL TABLE SCAN. *In a POC, it is possible not to see significant improvement from InMemory for the queries that are well tuned and indexed.*
+    We observe that when the index is available on the filter column of the query, the optimizer can choose INDEX RANGE SCAN over INMEMORY FULL TABLE SCAN.
+The CPU cost for Index scan in this case is also lower than InMemory scan. *In a POC, it is possible not to see significant improvement from InMemory for the queries that are well tuned and indexed.*

 6. Analytical queries have more than one equality WHERE clause predicate.
 What happens when there are multiple single column predicates on a table?
 Traditionally you would create a multi-column index.
 Can InMemory  compete with that?